-Cover the treated area with several layers of paper towels to absorb any remaining moisture.
-Weigh the paper towels down with a heavy, non-fading object.
+Finally, cover the area with several layers of paper towels weighed down with a heavy object.
 Continue changing the paper towels until the carpet is dry.

 No one said carpet stain removal would be pleasant, right?
 But if it can get rid of the smelly, unsightly problem, it might just be worth it.
 And save you the expense of hiring a carpet cleaner.